acarg/cmake-deps-example-proxygen/README.md

 ### With a package manager

-I wanted to show a "simple build" with a package manager, using Pacman from ArchLinux.
-Proxygen is not in the default repo, but it is in the AUR.
+It turns out that Proxygen is available in the Arch AUR repo.
-That means that it could be installed e.g. using `yay`.
+That means that it can be installed e.g. using `yay`.

-It should have been like this:
+It can be done like this:

 1. Install the dependencies: